developer-led/community-sql/.github/CONTRIBUTING.md

 # Contributing

-Thank you for contributuing to community-sql repo!
+Thank you for contributing to community-sql repo!
 Below you'll find some resources to get you started.

 ## Essentials